 Here are some more details on the distance from Nassau (New Providence) and George Town (Exuma) to Pig Island:

-82 miles from Nassau (132 km) = 2-3-hour boat ride to the SE
+● 82 miles from Nassau (132 km) = 2-3-hour boat ride to the SE

-50 miles from George Town (80 km) = 2-hour boat ride to the NW
+● 50 miles from George Town (80 km) = 2-hour boat ride to the NW

 Expert tip: It takes less time to get to Big Major Cay from Exuma than from New Providence (Nassau).
-You can stay at and book your tour from adults-only resorts in Exuma to save on travel time.
+You can stay at and book your tour from all-inclusive resorts in Exuma to save on travel time.
 Tours are available daily.

 You can get to Pig Island from Exuma fairly easily.
 There are various ways to do so including by plane and by boat.
 If you fly to Exuma from New Providence, you’ll still need to take a boat to Pig Island once you arrive.
 Various tour companies will have different prices for this excursion.
 Here are some more details on getting to Pig Island from Exuma:

-Go on a one-day tour from Sandals Emerald Bay - (Exuma Cays Swimming Pigs Adventure).
+● Go on a one-day tour from Sandals Emerald Bay - (Exuma Cays Swimming Pigs Adventure).
 This tour leaves from the lobby of Sandals Emerald Bay and includes cruising around the Exuma Cays, snorkeling, interacting with swimming pigs and endangered iguanas, and enjoying lots of snacks and beverages along the way.

-Go by plane from Great Exuma - It is possible to fly to a nearer point in Exuma to facilitate your swimming pigs tour.
+● Go by plane from Great Exuma - It is possible to fly to a nearer point in Exuma to facilitate your swimming pigs tour.
 The best option will be to land in Staniel Cay and then hop on a boat to Pig Island.
 FlamingoAir/Bahamasair can take you to Staniel Cay.
 Bear in mind that a passport is necessary for visitors to book domestic flights in The Bahamas.

 Insider tip: Sandals Emerald Bay is a great option if you want to do exciting tours and excursions in The Bahamas including visiting Pig Island.
 Not only will you be able to book your tour easily from your resort, but you can also enjoy high-quality inclusions in a luxurious atmosphere.